RatingPosterDB/rpdb-help/kodi.md

 # Using Kodi with RPDB

-**Warning: RPDB posters will only work with Kodi if you have built your own media library locally, it will not work with plugins that serve remote streams because the plugins would need to implement RPDB support individually.**

 There is 2 methods of using RPDB with Kodi:
 - Using [TheMovieDB Helper](#themoviedb-helper-addon) Addon
 - [RPDB Folders app](#rpdb-folders-app)